Wednesday, June 19, 2013

 This policy analysis suited Dr. Stiefel, as he was enthusiastic about digging deeper into issues related to educational law.
 "Educational law was always an interest of mine.
 There are very interesting scenarios that come up when you talk about the law and students.
 In fact, many landmark cases in this area come out of professional degree schools," he says.

 In 2008, NUHS opened a DC program in St. Petersburg, Florida, and asked Dr. Stiefel to lead the new campus.
-As Dean of the College of Professional Studies for the Florida site, Stiefel was responsible for the successful expansion of the new program, overseeing the addition of several facilities, and building a superior roster of faculty.
+As dean of the College of Professional Studies for the Florida site, he was responsible for the successful expansion of the new program, overseeing the addition of several facilities, and building a superior roster of faculty.
 Once again, his talent as a creative problem-solver came into play, as he negotiated National's contribution to and place within the University Partnership Center of St. Petersburg College, where the campus resided.

-While serving as Dean of the Florida site, he completed an EdD in higher educational leadership from Argosy University.
+While serving as dean of the Florida site, he completed an EdD in higher educational leadership from Argosy University.
 For his dissertation, he created an analytical database for assessing applicants to DC programs and predicting their future academic success.

 In 2012, the NUHS Board of Trustees announced that Dr. Stiefel was their choice to succeed Dr. James F. Winterstein as president of the institution when he retired.
-The same year, Dr. Stiefel married Dr. Holly Furlong, a fellow DC graduate from National University of Health Sciences.

 Dr. Stiefel's vision for National University of Health Sciences is to continue the institution's focus on broad-scope primary care practice for its graduates, and to deepen its commitment to integrative medicine.
 "As our national health care landscape continues to evolve, we want to assure that our graduates are full participants in delivering a higher standard of patient care, and that they are well-prepared to be leaders in integrative health care."